 Kubra Akbas, Physics Tutor, is a junior studying Mechanical Engineering.
 They plan on getting their masters in mechatronics and robotics then pursuing a career in assistive robotics.
 Kubra also enjoys reading, playing video games, and anime/manga.
 They like helping people and hope to be very active in the community here at Tandon.
 Kubra is originally a transfer from NYU's liberal studies program called the Core Program and has studied abroad in London, England.

-Mauricio Cabrera, Computer Science Tutor, is a junior studying Mechanical Engineering.
+Mauricio Cabrera, MATLAB Tutor, is a junior studying Mechanical Engineering.
 Originally from Mexico City, Mau moved to New York City at the start of college.
 He is very enthusiastic for music, and if you know any magnificent trance or dance-punk or indie album, don’t hesitate to contact him.
 He also enjoys unicycling and wants to specialize in alternative energy sources in the future.

 Rohan Chakraborty, Computer Science Tutor, is a sophomore majoring in Computer Engineering and working towards an integrated dual degree in Biomedical Engineering.
 He believes that the best way to learn and recollect information is by being able to teach and help others.
 He loves to sketch, run cross-country, play acoustic guitar, parkour and climb free-style.
 If you’re into building bots and working on mechatronic and automation projects or just like being adventurous and exploring new places past midnight, then you’re his best friend.